• Skip to primary navigation

 Don’t be alarmed when your milk separates into a thick white yogurt (on the way to becoming curd) and a yellowish clear liquid (whey).
 This is a sign that the process is successful.

-Strain out the kefir grains from the liquid: Place a small strainer over the container you’ll use to store the kefir.
-Strain the kefir liquid into the container and catching the grains in the strainer.
+Strain out the kefir grains from the liquid: Place a small strainer over the container you'll use to store the kefir.
+Strain the kefir liquid into the container and catch the grains in the strainer.

-The whey liquid it the finished product that you will drink or add to your favorite kefir smoothie recipe.
+The whey liquid it the finished product you will drink or add to your favorite kefir smoothie recipe.

 The good news is that as long as they stay healthy, you can reuse kefir grains indefinitely to make more kefir.
 The best way to keep them healthy is to keep making kefir!
 You can make a new batch of kefir roughly every 24 hours (the temperature of your kitchen can affect the exact time) just by putting the kefir grains in a fresh cup of milk.

-Over time, the grains will multiply and you can either discard the extra or share it with friends & family.
+Over time, the grains will multiply, and you can either discard the extra or share it with friends & family.
 You can also take a break from making kefir by putting the grains in a new cup of milk and storing it in the fridge.

-Fermented Drink Recipes, Kefir
+More Fermented Drink Recipes

 Primary Sidebar